-If you want to sell your home in a way that is faster and helps avoid those stressful property chains you should consider selling your home through an auction.
+If you want to sell your home in a way that is faster and helps avoid those stressful property chains, you should consider selling your home through an online auction.

 Online auctions are the modern method of auctioning your home.
 It has recently started becoming more popular.
-In this article, we will take you through some advantages and disadvantages of selling your home through an online auction.
+This article will take you through some advantages and disadvantages of selling your home through an online auction.

 How to sell your home through online auction?

 You will find a lot of online property auction sites from a quick online search.
 Usually, estate agents promote online auction sites themselves.

 Conditional auctions are different from unconditional auctions.

 With unconditional auctions, exchange of contracts occurs at fall of the hammer.
 The sale usually has to be completed within 28 days after that.

 In conditional auctions, if the reserve price has been achieved, then at the close of the auction the highest bidder has to pay a non-refundable reservation fee to secure him or herself the option to exchange the contracts.
 After that, the buyer has 28 days to exchange contracts and then additional 28 days to complete the sale.
 Online auctions are usually conditional auctions.